-By 2020, there will be an increase in the use of native plant xeriscaping in Calgary parks.
+4 By 2020, there will be an increase in the use of native plant xeriscaping in Calgary parks.

-- the collection and processing of recyclables. - recycling programs. - and yard waste collection and processing. - collection and processing. - industrial, commercial and institutional sector diversion through access to recycling, food and yard waste programs and infrastructure. - support diversion programs and encourage behaviour change.
+- Continually promote residential Blue Cart Recycling Program for the collection and processing of recyclables. - Develop opportunities for construction and demolition recycling programs. - Implement residential food and yard waste collection and processing. - Support development of multifamily recycling and food waste collection and processing. - Facilitate opportunities for industrial, commercial and institutional sector diversion through access to recycling, food and yard waste programs and infrastructure. - Educational programs that support diversion programs and encourage behaviour change.